How will I know if this is the right place for me?

 The initial session may seem like an interview.
-During this time, I may ask you to share your story, talk about your goals and expectations, and gather important information for treatment planning purposes.
+During this time, we may ask you to share your story, talk about your goals and expectations, and gather important information for treatment planning purposes.
 Another important aspect of the first session is deciding if we are a good fit.
 Is your therapist someone you feel comfortable working with?
 The therapeutic relationship that is established will be the building blocks for healing.
-I believe it is the most fundamental part of the process.
+We believe it is the most fundamental part of the process.

 How long do appointments last?